 - Do the research, writing and practice necessary to prepare professional solutions to the problems posed for the contests

 UNH Law students have historically enjoyed regional and national success in these events.
-They typically compete in:
+They typically compete in these areas of law:

-Interested 2Ls and 3Ls may apply to compete on one of the appellate moot court competitions.
-To apply, students must complete Legal Skills I and II.
-Furthermore, applicants must enroll in Advanced Appellate Advocacy as well as the substantive course related to the competition in which they seek to compete.
+Rising 2Ls and 3Ls may apply to compete on one of the appellate moot court competitions.
+To apply, students must complete Legal Analysis and Writing (LAW) I and be enrolled in LAW II.
+Furthermore, applicants must enroll in Advanced Appellate Advocacy for the coming fall.
+Substantive course related to the Copyright, Trademark and Patent Law competitions are also required.

-The Moot Court Board evaluates and selects applicants from through a try-out process consisting of three parts: moot court oral argument, review of Legal Skills II grade and trial memorandum and individual interviews.
+The Moot Court Board evaluates and selects applicants through a try-out process consisting of three parts that begins in the spring: moot court oral argument, review of Legal Skills II grade and trial memorandum and individual interviews.
 First, the Moot Court Board will provide applicants with a moot court problem, which generally includes a brief fact pattern, relevant statutes and case law.
-Using the material provided, the applicants must prepare a ten minute oral argument.
+For rising 2Ls, the argument will be based on the LAW II fact pattern and cases.
+Using the material provided, applicants prepare a ten-minute oral argument.

 Professors, Moot Court Board Justices and outside attorneys will judge the oral arguments.
-Second, the applicants must submit a copy of their Legal Skills II trial memo and course grade.
+Second, the applicants must submit a copy of their Legal Skills II trial memo and course grades for LAW I and II and Legal Research.
 Third, the Moot Court Board will interview each applicant individually.

 The most qualified applicants will be selected to compete and represent UNH Law across the nation in the inter-school moot court competitions.
 The moot court teams consist of two students.